The author is a country girl at heart and lover of hamsters.

-If you do not want baby hamsters, keep males and females in separate cages and when purchasing or adopting a new female make sure that she has not shared a cage with a male within 30 days if she is older than 4 to 6 weeks old.
-Hamsters are able to get pregnant as young as 4 weeks old.
+If you do not want baby hamsters, keep males and females in separate cages, and when purchasing or adopting a new female, make sure that she has not shared a cage with a male in the last 30 days if she is older than 4–6 weeks old.
+Hamsters are able to get pregnant as young as four weeks old.
 They have the babies about 30 days later.
 They can have up to 10 or more babies in one litter, so be ready.

 Expectant mother hamsters need their own space.
-It is always best to provide her with her own cage preferrably in a quite spot away from drafts and commotion.
+It is always best to provide her with her own cage—preferably in a quiet spot away from drafts and commotion.
 The cage needs to be large enough for you to offer her several spots to choose from for making her nest.
-Pregnant hamsters still like and need plenty of exercise so she will need room to roam around in and a wheel for running.
+Pregnant hamsters still like and need plenty of exercise, so she will need room to roam around in and a wheel for running.

-Some mothers will prefer a small house to make her nest in.
+Some mothers will prefer a small house to make their nest in.
 There is a huge variety of these available at pet supply stores and online.
 You can also make them yourself out of things around the house.

 It is important to make sure your hamster's bedding is fresh and clean.
 Keep in mind that you probably won't be able to change the bedding for a couple of weeks after the babies are born.
-In addition to the normal bedding in her cage your soon to be momma will probably appreciate other things to chew and nest with.
+In addition to the normal bedding in her cage, your soon to be momma will probably appreciate other things to chew and nest with.
 Toilet paper and paper towel tubes are always a hit.
 They use them to play and hide in and chew the ends to make nesting material.
 She may also like some toilet paper, small scraps of fabric, or bits of yarn.
 It is a good idea to offer several different things for her to choose from.

 Unlike many other animals, a pregnant female hamster seems more active towards the end of her pregnancy.
 It is not unusual to notice one of our females being exceptionally active the night before we find new babies in her cage.